-The Caves and Gardens of Palais Saint Firmin are a semi-troglodyte site built by man and dug into the rock witness to the village's artisanal activities in the Middle Ages.
+The Cellars & Gardens of Saint-Firmin Palace are a semi-troglodyte site built by man and dug into the rock, it shows part of the village artisanal activities in the Middle Ages.

-Semi-troglodyte site built by man and dug into the rock witness to the handicraft activities of the village in the Middle Ages (olive oil mill, silos, vats...)
+Semi-troglodyte site built by man and dug into the rock; a witness to the craft activities of the village in the Middle Ages (olive oil mill, silos, vats...)

 “Citadel villages” like Gordes are a real challenge to nature.
-Indeed, to cope with the lack of space on the ground, intra-wall houses pile up and set up an underground life.
+Indeed, to cope with the lack of ground space, houses within the walls of the village piled up and spaces were found in the undergrounds.
 Although men lived on the surface, industry and crafts developed underground.
 There is a gigantic underground network in Gordes, often more impressive than the houses that house it.
-Currently, this backside of the decor, buried under the embankments, is not visible.
-Finally almost, since after more than forty years of excavation work, tourists can now discover part of this underground world.
+Today, most of the tunnels are aren't not accessible anymore because of embankment.
+Fortunately nor all of them; after more than forty years of excavation work, tourists can now discover part of this underground world.

-Documentary on the restoration of the cellars, visit MP3 (10 languages), 3D video (representation of the craft activity that existed in the cellars) and small museum with objects that witness the different uses of the cellars found during their restoration.
+Documentary on the restoration of the cellars, visit MP3 (10 languages), 3D video (representation of the craft activity that existed in the cellars) and small museum with objects, found during their restoration, illustrating the different uses of the cellars.

 Discover our editions of the Luberon Heart of Provence to prepare your weekend and holidays: guide, accommodation, hiking...Order